Khulna University: Mathematics discipline

 The mathematics discipline was opened in the academic session 1998–99, offering a four-year undergraduate course leading to the degree of Bachelor of Science (Honors) in mathematics, abbreviated as B.Sc.
 (Hons.) in mathematics and Masters of Science in applied mathematics abbreviated as M.Sc. in applied mathematics.
 This discipline also offers a Ph.D. program for researchers.

 Pharmacy discipline

-Most of the present-day medicines are directly or indirectly obtained from plants of local origin and those of the Sundarbans, a large source of medicinal plants.
+Many of the present-day medicines are directly or indirectly obtained from plants of local origin and those of the Sundarbans, a large source of medicinal plants.
 Some of the reported medicinal plants enjoy their use in herbal preparation.
 However most of the plants need to be scientifically evaluated.
 To this end, Pharmacy Discipline started its academic activities in 1997 under Life Science School offering a four-year Bachelor of Pharmacy (Hons.) degree with an aim of proper evaluation of the plants of medicinal value available in the mangrove forest as well as of medicinal plants in the native southern region.